TreyenSSCC/Bucket/README.md

-# Bucket - Version 0.0.7
+# Bucket - Version 0.0.8
-This is a programming language that I am creating.
+Bucket is a programming language which I am coding.
+I plan on it being open source.

 I am creating Bucket as the final project for my Computer Information Tech Capstone course at Southern State Community College.